inboxmesurya/My-Portfolio/README.md

 ---

-## ▶️ How to Run
+## How to Run

 1. Download the project folder
 2. Open `index.html` in a browser

 ---

-## 🎯 Purpose
+## Purpose

-To showcase my **skills, projects, and experience** while demonstrating my frontend development abilities.
+To showcase my skills, projects, and experience while demonstrating my frontend development abilities.

 ---